Learning Groups

 You’ve applied for an LG event.
 What’s the next step?

-You’ve received the automatic message indicating that we have received your application.
+You’ve received an automatic message indicating that we have received your application.

 I signed up for a Learning Group online but didn't get an email confirmation.